aaronlyy/check_mandatory_services/README.md

 At first run, this Powershell script creates a snapshot of all running services in form of a .json file.

-Every run after that it will check the currently running services against the snapshot and start services to change back to snapshot state.
+Every run after that it will check the currently running services against the snapshot and start services to change back to running.

 ### Return codes

-- Returns **0** if every not running service could be started or all needed services were already running.
+- Returns **0** if every service from the list could be started or all needed services were already running.
 - Returns **2** if an error occured while starting a stopped service.

 ### Logging